pypa/packaging.python.org/source/specifications/platform-compatibility-tags.rst

 with the given Android API level or later, on the given ABI.
 Android makes no distinction between physical devices and emulated devices.

 The API level should be a positive integer.
-Note that this value is the API level, and *not* the user-facing Android version.
-The release known as Android 12 (code named "Snow Cone") uses API level 31 or 32, depending on the specific Android version in use.
+This is *not* the same thing as the user-facing Android version.
+For example, the release known as Android 12 (code named "Snow Cone") uses API level 31 or 32, depending on the specific Android version in use.
 Android's release documentation contains the `full list of Android versions and their corresponding API levels